maxhollmann/ruby-ytdl/README.md

 ### Events

-One event is emitted by each line printed by `youtube-dl`.
+One event is emitted for each line printed by `youtube-dl`.

 The full list of events types is: